temporal-sa/temporal-infra-provisioning-demo/README.md

 docker-compose up
 ```

 When you connect to your Prometheus from Grafana, use the URL `http://prometheus:9090`.
+There is
+an example dashboard to leverage in `metrics/dashboards/sdk-general.json`.

 ### Cleaning Up